When do I need to move to adult health care?

 Talk to your doctor and members of your health care team about the different options out there; they will most likely be able to give you information about the department within the adult service that you are moving to.
 They may also be able to give you information including brochures or web links about the

-adult service, its location, services etc. You can also check out our page
+adult service.
+You can also check out our page

 Independence: taking control of your health care for information on different hospitals both public and private within Victoria.